BartMassey/fasthello/README.md

 * `speedy.rs` uses a `BufWriter` atop a raw UNIX `File`.
 It is about 10% faster than the fast version, but is portable only to UNIX systems and has an `unsafe` in it.

+* `turbo.rs` is a fairly straightforward port of `turbo.c`,
+  which avoids standard library routines for things in favor of hand-calculation. `turbo.rs` is about 60% faster than `speedy.rs` and about 30% slower than `turbo.c`.

+* `mappy.rs` is a work-in-progress attempt to use memory-mapped I/O. It doesn't run yet.